anasoid/docker-jmeter/README.md

 1. Use container instance by execution.
 2. Force exit container after execution, use `JMETER_EXIT` to force remote exit after test execution.
-3. In environment when container has a cost (like AWS Fargate, Azure container instance, Google cloud run) and there is a risk of Jmeter not stopping correctly (for any reason like slaves are started but master fail, ...), than use timeout execution `CONF_EXEC_TIMEOUT` in seconds.
+3. In environment when container has a cost (like AWS Fargate, Azure container instance, Google cloud run) and there is a risk of JMeter not stopping correctly (for any reason like slaves are started but master fail, ...), than use timeout execution `CONF_EXEC_TIMEOUT` in seconds.
 Be careful, timeout should be greater than the max duration possible for test.
 4. Adapt memory needed by the JVM using `JMETER_JVM_ARGS` and don't use a huge Memory instance, it's preferable to have smallest one: less than 8GB.
 5. Always use properties to parameterize tests (<https://jmeter.apache.org/usermanual/best-practices.html#parameterising_tests>), than you can save multi pre-configured properties files to be used with `JMETER_PROPERTIES_FILES`.